Match & Mend: Minimally Invasive Local Reassembly for Patching N-day Vulnerabilities in ARM Binaries

-Applying a patch to the binary implies adding the basic blocks of the patch to the CFG of the vulnerable binary.
-To correctly add and integrate these nodes, we must know all incoming and outgoing edges, as well as their corresponding nodes in the DFG.
-To this end, we define references and perfect matches of basic blocks and references.
+Local reassembly of a binary patch implies adding its basic blocks to the CFG of the host binary.
+To correctly add and integrate these nodes, we must identify all incoming and outgoing edges and their corresponding nodes in the DFG.
+This process relies on generating a locally scoped symbolic mapping that resolves elements such as PC-relative loads, literal pools, and GOT/PLT entries into concrete addresses or offsets specific to the host binary.
+To achieve this, we define references and perfect matches of basic blocks.

 \begin{definition}[Reference] Let $P$ be a program and $r=(I,J)$, with $I,J \in P_{\mathit{Ins}}$, a pair of instructions of the program.
 We say that $r$ is a reference if and only if one of the following conditions holds: \begin{itemize} \item There exists an edge $e=(I,J)_v$, with $I,J\in P_{\mathit{Ins}}$ and $v \in P_{\mathit{Mem}}$, in the data flow graph of $P$, then we call $r$ a data reference. \item $I$ is a call or a conditional or unconditional jump instruction and there exists a non-fallthrough edge $e=(B_I,B_J)$, with $B_I,B_J \in P_{BB}$, of the control flow graph of $P$, then we call $r$ a control reference. \end{itemize} We call $I$ the source and $J$ the destination of $r$. \end{definition}